When it comes to disasters, Experience really is the best teacher.

 LeadersLink is creating a new culture of preparedness

 How?
 By pooling what our leaders learn and putting it at the fingertips of those who need it.
-We are constantly interacting with disaster veterans and sharing their experiences and advice on our homepage.
+We are constantly interacting with disaster veterans and sharing their experiences and insights on our homepage.
 After a crisis, we partner any elected official who asks with a "disaster mentor" who successfully led their community through a similar event in the past.
 Leaders can also submit questions about any aspect of disaster prevention, preparation, mitigation, response or recovery to our knowledgeable team.

 Disaster Experts On Hand

-LeadersLink has a deep bench of disaster experts who offer guidance tailored for city and county decision makers.
+LeadersLink has a deep bench of disaster experts who offer information tailored for city and county decision makers.
 Our Resource Hub outlines free pre- and post-disaster goods and services available from nonprofit organizations, the government and private sector donors around the country.

 Spreading Our Wisdom